Lost in Translation, Found in Context: Sign Language Translation with Contextual Cues: Related Work

 Given the restricted scalability of manual glosses, recent research explores the \textit{gloss-free} SLT setting~\cite{WMT23SLT_knowcomp, muller-etal-2023-findings}, utilising larger datasets and enhanced pre-training techniques.
 For instance, \cite{Albanie2021bobsl} and \cite{slt-how2sign-wicv2023} train SLT systems from scratch using large-scale signing data and robust visual features from a pre-trained ISLR I3D backbone. \cite{shi-etal-2022-open} employs a similar approach, but further pre-trains the visual encoder for sign spotting. \cite{lin-etal-2023-gloss} trains an SLT system jointly with the visual backbone, leveraging conceptual anchor words.
 GFSLT~\cite{zhou2023gloss} pre-trains their visual encoder and text decoder through a CLIP-style contrastive loss~\cite{clip2021} and a masked self-supervised loss. \cite{ye2024improving} introduces a frame-wise contrastive loss during visual pre-training to enhance feature discrimination.
 VAP~\cite{jiao2024visual} pre-trains for more fine-grained visual and textual token alignment. \cite{zhang2024scaling} collects large-scale noisy multilingual YouTube SL data and jointly pre-trains for various tasks such as SLT, subtitle-signing alignment, and text-to-text translation.
 Similarly to these works, we turn to large-scale data and extract strong visual features from an ISLR model.

 Recent works also incorporate large-scale language foundation models.
-For example,~\cite{sincan2024using} inputs pseudo-glosses directly into ChatGPT. \cite{uthus2023youtubeasl,sandoval-castaneda-etal-2023-ttics,rust-etal-2024-towards,jiao2024visual,zhang2024scaling} all fine-tune a pre-trained T5 model for SLT. \cite{uthus2023youtubeasl} feeds in 3D landmark embeddings, while~\cite{sandoval-castaneda-etal-2023-ttics} and~\cite{rust-etal-2024-towards} use visual features from a BEVT-pre-trained~\cite{bevt} ISLR model and a MAE-pretained video encoder, respectively.
+For example,~\cite{sincan2024using} inputs pseudo-glosses directly into ChatGPT. \todo{SignLLM~\cite{gong2024llms} transforms sign language videos into discrete tokens, which are then fed into a frozen language model (LLaMA-7B-16bit~\cite{touvron2023llama}).} \cite{uthus2023youtubeasl,sandoval-castaneda-etal-2023-ttics,rust-etal-2024-towards,jiao2024visual,zhang2024scaling} all fine-tune a pre-trained T5 model for SLT. \cite{uthus2023youtubeasl} feeds in 3D landmark embeddings, while~\cite{sandoval-castaneda-etal-2023-ttics} and~\cite{rust-etal-2024-towards} use visual features from a BEVT-pre-trained~\cite{bevt} ISLR model and a MAE-pretained video encoder, respectively.
 Sign2GPT~\cite{wong2024sign2gpt} leverages large-scale pre-trained vision (DINOv2~\cite{oquab2023dinov2}) and language (XGLM~\cite{xgml}) models, incorporating adapters (LoRA~\cite{hu2022lora}) for transfer to sign language.
 Similarly to these works, we make use of a pre-trained LLM (Llama3~\cite{dubey2024llama}) and fine-tune it for SLT.

 The most closely related to our work is~\cite{sincan2023context}, that also makes use of context.
 Specifically, their approach encodes the {\em ground truth} previous subtitle, and spottings (automatic localised sign-level annotations obtained by querying words from the {\em ground truth} subtitle), as well as the signing video before passing them to a transformer decoder to generate translations.
 Our work differs on multiple fronts.
 Firstly, our method is fully automatic, employing the \textit{predicted} translation of the previous sentence and \textit{pseudo}-glosses from an ISLR model without access to any ground truth.
 Second, we additionally incorporate context from the background video.
 Lastly, we leverage a pre-trained LLM as opposed to training a language decoder from scratch.